Unified power flow controller: Power flow controller for direct current

 A counterpart for unified power flow controller that can be used in direct current systems was proposed for use in high-voltage direct current grids and for low-voltage direct current microgrids.
-It uses a high-frequency isolated dc-dc converter cascaded with a controllable full-bridge inverter that creates a small bipolar voltage in series with the line.
+It uses a high-frequency isolated DC-to-DC converter cascaded with a controllable full-bridge inverter that creates a small bipolar voltage in series with the line.
 The controller can control the power and compensate for accumulated voltage drop in a distribution line.

 The main advantage of the solution is the ability to control the bulk power flow in the line while actively processing only a small fraction of the bulk power.
 The partial power processing leads to increased system efficiency and use of derated components.
 The use of derated components results in small and cost-efficient designs.